wikimedia/operations-puppet/modules/package_builder/README.md

 Networking
 ==========

-cowbuilder/pbuilder block networking using namespaces.
-Technically speaking an unshare is done in those environments, but the effect is that you can expect networking to not work.
+cowbuilder/pbuilder block networking using Linux namespaces.
+Technically speaking an *unshare* is done in those environments, but the effect is that you can expect networking to not work.

 If your package requires internet access to build successfully, it will not